nerdmaennchen/qrqma/README.md

 ## Assignments

-Inside code blocks, you can also assign values to variables.
-Assignments at top level (outside of blocks, macros or loops) are exported from the template like top level macros and can be imported by other templates.
+Inside control blocks, you can also assign values to variables.
+Assignments at top level (outside of blocks, ifs or loops) are exported from the template and can be used within parent templates.

 Assignments use the set tag:
 ~~~